microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDeletedGroup.md

 Accept wildcard characters: False
 ```

-### -GroupId
+### -DirectoryObjectId

-The GroupId of the deleted group to be retrieved.
+The DirectoryObjectId of the deleted group to be retrieved.

 ```yaml
 Type: System.String